SolaceProducts/pubsubplus-kubernetes-helm-quickstart/README.md

 | `-c`          | OPTIONAL: The cloud environment you will be running in, current options are [aws\|gcp].
 NOTE: if you are not using dynamic provisioned persistent disks, or, if you are running a local MiniKube environment, this option can be left out. |
 | `-v`          | OPTIONAL: The path to a `values.yaml` example/custom file to use.
 The default file is `values-examples/dev100-direct-noha.yaml` |

 The location of the `configure.sh` script is in the `../scripts` directory, relative to the `solace` chart.
-Executing the configuration script will install the required version of the `helm` tool if needed, as well as customize the `solace` helm chart to your desired configuration.
+Executing the configuration script will install the required version of the Helm tool if needed, as well as customize the `solace` Helm chart to your desired configuration.

 When customizing the `solace` chart by the script, the `values.yaml` located in the root of the chart will be replaced with what is specified in the argument `-v <value-file>`.
 A number of examples are provided in the `values-examples/` directory, for details refer to [this section](#other-message-broker-deployment-configurations).